 To lessen the nutrition and health inequalities gap through building transferrable and scalable models of lean innovation and through the empowerment of marginalised populations with a focus on lesser resourced settings.

 In the UK the NEPH has undertaken a number of engagement and awareness events involving schools as well as the general public.
 These activities have employed inter-disciplinary collaborations and has led to the involvement of public figures to help highlight key nutrition and health related messages.

 In India the NEPH has led a critical mass of work in India leading to the development of mobile teaching kitchens as a model for health and social innovation in impoverished populations, the potential of which has been recognised through recent funding awards from the British Medical Association Charities, the Economic and Social Research Council Impact Acceleration Programme and a flagship project awarded via the Global Challenges Research Fund (2018).

-A future vision around the NEPH includes the formation of a UK registered charity associated with other social and humanitarian organisations.
+A future vision around the NEPH includes working more closely with other social and humanitarian organisations.

 To support the above aspirations, we organise local charity fundraising events such as our "Indian Summer" and “Spices of South Asia” events to support our urban slumdwellers teaching kitchen project in India and its further dissemination to other marginalised populations.
 If you would like to support our charitable projects through volunteering, donations, philanthropy or corporate social responsibility, please contact us.

-We are working with the Remedy Clinic Study Group and The International Inner Wheel, along with expert advice from organisations such as Calcutta Rescue UK Charity and the Lutheran Trust in India to make this project happen.
+We are working with the Remedy Clinic Study Group and The International Inner Wheel, along with expert advice from specialist organisations to make this project happen.
 We started in March 2017 and are currently looking for volunteers, funding agencies or philanthropists to assist.
 If you are interested, please contact us.